 There, quite simply, is no physical illness that does not have some emotional component.

-that they have not dealt with.
-There are a number of ways to see this evidence of emotion,
+issues that they have not dealt with.
+There are a number of ways to see this evidence of

-thought, and spiritual needs.
-One of them is noticing furrows in the brain flair area.
-This is
+emotion, thought, and spiritual needs.
+One of them is noticing furrows in the brain flair

-the area most highly developed and researched by psychologist, Dr. David Pesek, PhD.
+area.
+This is the area most highly developed and researched by psychologist, Dr. David

-When I bring forth these emotional issues, often people respond with some perplexity, not
+Pesek, PhD.
+When I bring forth these emotional issues, often people respond with some

-quite recognizing what I am referring to.
-Invariably, I will receive a call from them later,
+perplexity, not quite recognizing what I am referring to.
+Invariably, I will receive a call from

-saying that they finally came to a realization of the issue.
-This inability to grasp what I have
+them later, saying that they finally came to a realization of the issue.
+This inability to grasp

-given them to think about happens because the furrows are most frequently dark in color,
+what I have given them to think about happens because the furrows are most frequently

-which indicates a ‘hypo’ situation.
-Therefore, the emotions are stuffed down deep in the
+dark in color, which indicates a ‘hypo’ situation.
+Therefore, the emotions are stuffed down

 One incident in particular touched me deeply.
 A 30-something man came to my office

-successful man with his own thriving business.
-He carried himself with self-confidence and
+highly successful man with his own thriving business.
+He carried himself with self-

-his strength was apparent both physically and emotionally.
-In relaying to him the various
+confidence and his strength was apparent both physically and emotionally.
+In relaying to

-sprang to his eyes.
-His hands cupped his face and he said, “How do you know this about
+rock, now tears sprang to his eyes.
+His hands cupped his face and he said, “How do you

-me?”
-I replied, “I know nothing but what your eyes tell me, I do not know details, and you
+know this about me?”
+I replied, “I know nothing but what your eyes tell me, I do not know

 mother spent the day in their tiny, barren hut.
 She remained intoxicated for the most part,

-younger brother by the hand and they went from villager to villager begging for food.
-In this
+his younger brother by the hand and they went from villager to villager begging for food.

-manner he and his sibling were able to survive, but not without emotional, and much later,
+In this manner he and his sibling were able to survive, but not without emotional, and

-returns to the liver.
-This gentleman was carrying a great deal of unresolved anger toward his
+again, returns to the liver.
+This gentleman was carrying a great deal of unresolved anger

-mother, as well as the unfairness associated with what he had to endure as a child.
-We hold
+toward his mother, as well as the unfairness associated with what he had to endure as a

-anger in the liver, and the liver processes and detoxifies blood.
-Whenever I treat
+child.
+We hold anger in the liver, and the liver processes and detoxifies blood.
+Whenever

-hypertension, I always treat the liver.
-However, if the emotions are hanging onto a great deal
+I treat hypertension, I always treat the liver.
+However, if the emotions are hanging onto a

-of anger, then herbal supplements or medications alone will not solve the problem.
-The
+great deal of anger, then herbal supplements or medications alone will not solve the